hed-standard/hed-examples/docs/source/HedIntroduction.md

 experimental conditions *Famous-face* and *Immediate-repeat* in effect.

-Because HED has a structured vocabulary, other researchers using HED will use the same terms, making it easier to compare experiments.
+Because HED has a structured vocabulary, other researchers use the same terms, making it easier to compare experiments.
-Further, the HED infrastructure supports associating of these annotation strings with the actual event markers during processing, allowing tools to locate event markers based using experiment-independent strategies.
+Further, the HED infrastructure supports associating of these annotation strings with the actual event markers during processing, allowing tools to locate event markers using experiment-independent strategies.

 The annotation in the example uses the most basic strategy for annotating condition variables --- just naming the different conditions.